Will County Center for Community Concerns assistance programs.

 If a representative or case manager from certain agency is assisting a homeless applicant to achieve self-sufficiency and there is a service that this agency cannot provide, referral is made to an agency somewhere in the region that is able to provide that resource.
 If a program is not offered anywhere within the Continuum, or it is temporarily unavailable, then referral is made to another group.

 CSBG Scholarship Program is for well performing student.
 The Will County Center for Community Concerns (WCCCC) created it to assist disadvantaged students of high academic achievement or potential, by awarding scholarships to pay for tuition each year.
+This can also refer them to student loan assistance programs both in Will county and nationwide.
 This program is known as the CSBG Scholarship Program.
 Students must be enrolled or enrolling in an accredited institute of higher education in the state of Illinois.

-Employment Support and assistance is for expenses such as daycare cost, transportation and work supplies.
+Employment Support and assistance is for expenses such as daycare cost, transportation, water bills and work supplies.
 These and other services offered to low-income clients in order to help them obtain/maintain employment.
 The resources are available through the Employment Support Program.

 The community action agency Prescription Drug Assistance service provides residents with limited income or no insurance help on their health care needs.
 It is for Will County Illinois families and will give them free vouchers.
 They may get these for paying for prescribed medications for use at participating pharmacies.

-The Emergency Services Financial Aid provides assistance to eligible individuals or families who are behind on their rent and facing eviction.
+The Emergency Services Financial Aid provides assistance to eligible individuals or families who are behind on their rent, utility or water bills, or who are facing eviction.
+Center for Community Concerns provides grants, information on payment plans and more.
 Financial aid is also for those that are threatened to have their water service disconnected.
+If the program does not work, then find additional ways to get funds to pay water bills.

 Housing Counseling is for current homeowners and/or potential first time homeowners.
 This is available as well in the county.
 The following services are provided to eligible low-income applicants.
 Examples may be Pre-Foreclosure Sale Options, Pre-purchase / Homebuyers Education, Mortgage Default / Free Foreclosure Prevention Services, and also information on Home Equity Conversion Mortgage, or HECM.